grafana/mimir/docs/internal/contributing/how-to-convert-config-to-per-tenant-limit.md

 ## Set the New Config Option to be Backwards Compatible with the Deprecated Option

-We need to ensure that a user who is still setting the option in the old config section does not have their setting overridden by the default value for the config option now in the `limits` section.
+Until deprecation is complete, we need to ensure that a user who is still setting the option in the old config section does not have their setting overridden by the default value for the config option now in the `limits` section.

 1. Ensure the config option is set to the default by the old config section.

    In the old config struct's `RegisterFlags` method where we had removed the old flag registration, explicitly set the old config option to the default value.
    In the example PR, this was not technically necessary as an unset boolean field defaults to false, but it is much clearer to be explicit when we are working on a migration and deprecation through many layers of config:

+   In `pkg/frontend/querymiddleware/roundtrip.go` in `RegisterFlags`:

    ```go
    // The query-frontend.cache-unaligned-requests flag has been moved to the limits.go file